aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Staff Engineer, 2008 - 2012
 ##### Senior Engineer, 2006 - 2009
 ##### Engineer, 2003 - 2006

-   * Heterogeneous Multicore Compute
-   Lead development of FastRPC, a brand new technology featured in [Hexagon SDK] for off-loading computations between ARM and DSP co-processors on Qualcomm's mobile chips.
-Achieved a 10x reduction in co-processor communication latency.
-Designed and developed [Linux Kernel], Qnx and Qurt RTOS drivers.
-Developed several [patents], and commercialized on modern Android, Windows and Qnx devices.
-Worked with internal and third party developers on performance and power optimizations of Computer Vision, Augmented Reality, and 3D Camera technologies utilizing Qualcomm's DSP.
+###### OpenDSP
+   * Lead Architect of a brand new technology for utilizing DSP subsystems on Qualcomm chipsets for next-generation high-performance applications.
+   * Commercial applications include Augmented Reality, Virtual Reality, 3D Camera processing, 4K video post-processing, and GoogleX’s Project Tango.
+   * Technology used by all major OEMS, such as Samsung, LG, Google, Xiaomi, OnePlus.

+###### BREW
-   * Mobile Operating Systems
+   * Core kernel developer for BREW’s Operating System.
-   Lead developer of Inter-Process Communication for BREW, Qualcomm's mobile operating system - shipped on thousands of devices and millions of units.
-Built commercial quality developer tools such as custom IDL compilers, mock object generators, elf parsers, and system call trace tools.
-Wrote unit test coverage frameworks with an exception simulator, achieving 100% code coverage in critical pieces of the kernel.
-Lead interface and code reviews, enforcing strict requirements for API binary backwards compatibility, performance, and application and kernel security.
-   * QChat Push To Talk
-   Developed network components using SIP/HTTP/RTP and proprietary standards for QChat Push To Talk service.
-Designed high performance logging tools to handle tens of thousands of transactions per second from many networked components with a real-time monitoring system.
+   * Built critical features such as application sandboxing, device driver framework, interprocess communication, system call tracing tools, IDL compiler for network transparent objects.
+   * Shipped to thousands of different handsets and in millions of units.

+###### QChat
+   * Software developer for server components of a Push2Talk service.
+   * Implemented various network protocols such as SIP/RTP/HTTP, and high performance logging and tracing tools for a large distributed system with over 40 components.

 #### Alescere LLC, Lisle IL
 ##### Co-Founder, 2001 to 2003
-   * Founding member of [Alescere], a VOIP startup Lead development of SIP and [RTP] protocol stacks and server components for a VoIP system for small businesses.
+   * Founding member of [Alescere], a VOIP startup
+   * Lead development of SIP and [RTP] protocol stacks and server components for a VoIP system for small businesses.

 #### University of Illinois at Urbana-Champaign
 ##### Research Assistant, 2003